Basic Quantum Algorithms: Analysis of the entanglement

 \section{Analysis of the entanglement}

-There is no entanglement between the registers because $\ket{\psi_0}$ to $\ket{\psi_3}$ can be written either as $\ket{\psi}\otimes\ket{1}$ or $\ket{\psi}\otimes\ket{-}$, for some state $\ket{\psi}$.
+There is no entanglement between the registers because each of the states $\ket{\psi_0}$ through $\ket{\psi_3}$ can be written either as $\ket{\psi}\otimes\ket{1}$ or $\ket{\psi}\otimes\ket{-}$, for some state $\ket{\psi}$.
 We have to check the first register only.
 From the circuit of the algorithm, we realize that the only operator that creates or destroys entanglement is $U_f$.
 Then, it is enough to analyze

 which is the state of the first register after applying $U_f$.
 We ask ourselves whether there are $a_i$ and $b_i$ so that

 where each pair $(a_i,b_i)$ must obey $|a_i|^2+|b_i|^2=2$.
 This is the only way of having no entanglement at all.
 Equivalently, we ask whether the system of equations